isomerpages/moe-zhonghuapri/_departments/Partnership/Information and Communication Technology.md

 ·        Testing and debugging – finding and solving problems as they work

 ·        Abstracting and modularizing – exploring connections between the whole and the parts

+Our pupils are provided with opportunities to learn coding using screen-free programing such as MatataLab in Lower Primary and more serious block-based programming such as [Scratch](https://scratch.mit.edu/), [Microsoft PXT](https://www.kitronik.co.uk/blog/introducing-microsoft-pxt-block-editor/) or [Code.org](https://code.org/) from Middle Primary to Upper Primary.
+Our school leverage [iMDA’s Code for Fun Programme](https://www.imda.gov.sg/imtalent/programmes/cff) to nurture a new generation of digital natives.